tnichols217/notes/APArt/Sustained Investigation.md

 How has my view on instruments changed as I learn and mature?

 Instruments.
 What have they meant to me?
 How has my perception of them changed?
-As a child instruments overwhelmed me: their complexity, immensity, and sensitivity truly discouraged me from approaching them.
+As a child instruments overwhelmed me: their complexity, immensity, and sensitivity intimidated me.
 Now, the very same instruments hold a sentimental and enjoyable role in my life, a reward, instead of a punishment.
 I investigated how my emotions changed over time; how it has affected how I view life, entertainment, and hard work; and the duality of hatred and enjoyment.

 ## How your sustained investigation shows evidence of practice, experimentation, and revision guided by your questions (600 characters)